 Premier Programs

-- Engineering (Computer Science, Mechanical, Electrical)
+- Engineering — CS, Mechanical, Electrical

-- Economics with quantitative focus
+- Economics with a quantitative core

-- Management and Entrepreneurship
+- Management and entrepreneurship

 Research Excellence

-Princeton University
+Princeton University Princeton, NJ

 Institutional Strengths